Department of VA Linked to Veteran Addiction Crisis

 The risk of prescription drug abuse among injured and disabled soldiers and vets who have endured pain-inflicting combat-related injuries is particularly high.
 Above all, abuse of prescription drugs or other substances can severely impact a veteran’s transition to normal civilization.

 Presently, in the military, there is a zero-tolerance policy on drug abuse.
 Many problems arise in the face of the military zero-tolerance drug policy.
 The stigma associated with drug abuse among active service members can make it difficult to spot those who are developing and struggling with such issues.

 “A practice of punitive-discharge for a service related brain injury is a practice bereft of honor.”

 – Geoffrey Lauer, U.S. Brain Injury Alliance Board of Directors

 Despite the predisposition from combat exposure and other circumstances which often leads up to such issues, substance abuse in the military is grounds for dismissal by dishonorable discharge and sometimes even criminal conviction.

 Discharge Equals No Health Care

 Reports from the Department of Defense indicate that since 2001, over 142,000 members have been dismissed from the military.
-From 2009 to 2016, over 25,000 combat soldiers of the army branch were discharged for misconduct after being diagnosed with TBI and/or PTSD.
+From 2009 to 2016, over 25,000 combat soldiers of the army branch were discharged for misconduct.
+These army discharges took place after being diagnosed with PTSD and/or Traumatic Brain Injury, TBI.